 It’s best to set up this ad network with a min CPM around the average ad inventory CPM and serve tier tags and set up tier 2 tags for other countries at a lower setup in our ad server.

 Related Read: Dynamic Allocation and How it Can Make You Rich

 They only work on a flat CPM basis.
 Not a revenue share.
 They can be very picky at approving you or even replying to you.
 However, we’ve seen flat CPMs at 100% fill up close to 0.60 and they are also able to offer higher than that at less than 100% fill.
 Definitely worth a shot but don’t get your discouraged if they are hard to get ahold of.

 13) TOK Media

 We have been very impressed with this ad network.
 The best things about TOK is towards the top of the ad hierarchy.
-Only target US, UK, Canada, Australia and Germany for top that they are eager to add publishers and actually perform extremely well!
+Only target US, UK, Canada, Australia, and Germany for the top that they are eager to add publishers and actually perform extremely well!
 Note they have Net 90 payment terms and they only run a video ads on a 300×250 ad unit.
-But this can be user initiated sound so it’s not distracting and the CPM”s are great!
+But this can be user-initiated sound so it’s not distracting and the CPM”s are great!